Hamadabcn/Hamadabcn/README.md

 - **Passionate about:** Technology, programming, and discovering the latest innovations.
 - **Currently Learning:** Python, machine learning, and application development to power up my skills!
 - **Excited to Collaborate:** I love contributing to open-source projects and joining interesting tech initiatives.
+- **When I'm not coding, you can find me exploring new coffee shops or hiking in nature!**

 ### 🚀 Let's Connect!
 [![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/Hamadabcn)